AlexLatz/IndependentStudy/August.md

 - Did some pointer work, think I got everything passing through correctly
 - Dealing with the C++ priority queue adapter - it has a weird read-only pop/top structure

+## Thursday, September 9

+- Met with Mr. Griest
+  - Realized that I could make the grids const while talking with him
+- More restructuring, header define guards

+## Friday, September 10

+- Lots of compiler work - managed to get it building and running
+  - The program crashes - out of memory error so it's time to debug
+- VSCode debugger problems

+## Saturday, September 11

+- Switched to CMake to make the building process easier - now the debug menu kinda works
+- Had to compile in x86_64 because VSCode isn't fully working natively on M1 Macs yet

+## Monday, September 13

+- More CMake problems - debugger won't show local variables, crashes often
+- Changing IDEs to CLion to hopefully get more help with building and debugging